leap-laboratories/PIZZA/README.md

 The `attribution_strategy` parameter is a string that specifies the method to use for computing attributions.
 The available strategies are "cosine" and "prob_diff".

 - **Cosine Similarity Attribution**: Measures the cosine similarity between the embeddings of the original and perturbed outputs.
 The embeddings are obtained from a pre-trained model (e.g. GPT2).
 The cosine similarity is calculated for each pair of tokens in the same position on the original and perturbed outputs.
 For example, it compares the token in position 0 in the original response to the token in position 0 in the perturbed response.
-Additionally, the cosine similarity of the entire sentence embeddings is computed.
-The difference in sentence similarity and token similarities are returned.
+Additionally, the cosine similarity of all of the embeddings together is computed.
+The difference in total similarity and token similarities are returned.

 - **Probability Difference Attribution**: Calculates the absolute difference in probabilities for each token in the original and perturbed outputs.
 The probabilities are obtained from the `top_logprobs` field of the tokens, which contains the most likely tokens for each token position.
 The mean of these differences is returned, as well as the probability difference for each token position.